Difference Between Rj48 and Rj50

 What is Rj50?

-It has a contact material of phosphor bronze pins which are covered with gold to prevent rusting and have high durability and high data connection speed.
+It has a contact material of phosphor bronze pins covered with gold to prevent rusting and has high durability and data connection speed.
 It has a broader application in comparison to Rj48.

 This connector mainly accepts solid or stranded wires.
 It has a wire gauge range of 24 AWG – 26 AWG.

-It has a rated current of 1.5A and a rated voltage of 1000 v.
-These connectors have a huge and special application in bar code systems.
+It has a rated current of 1.5A and a voltage of 1000 v.
+These connectors have a vast and unique application in bar code systems.

 rj50